 We can go on and on quoting various security-related stats, but the point is clear: addressing vulnerabilities is arguably the most important thing you can do for your site.

-To make the internet a safer place for all, WordPress Toolkit is now introducing an automated vulnerability scan.
+To make the internet a safer place for all, WP Toolkit is now introducing an automated vulnerability scan.
 Every hour we’re examining the Patchstack database to identify whether there’s a new vulnerability reported.
 Every hour we are verifying if there are any plugins, themes, or WordPress sites on a given server with known vulnerabilities.
-Once a vulnerability is detected, WordPress Toolkit will mark the site in the interface, letting site admins know they should take action.
+Once a vulnerability is detected, WP Toolkit will mark the site in the interface, letting site admins know they should take action.
 Since a picture is worth a thousand words, the screenshots below tell the story for us.

 If you only have one site, or you have expanded a site in the list, there will be an additional indication about the presence of vulnerabilities: